How to Teach VIPKid Level 2 Interactive Lessons Effectively

 When I moved away from using 3D props and started using 2D props exclusively, I discovered that I needed props for all of the levels I taught.
 So, I spent weeks and weeks creating comprehensive sets of flashcards for each specific level.

-This Level 2 bundle of flashcards contains over 570 flashcards including the vocabulary, sight words, alphabet (uppercase & lowercase), as well as sentence frames.
+This Level 2 bundle of flashcards contains over 850 flashcards including vocabulary, sight words, alphabet (uppercase & lowercase), grammar, and math as well as sentence frames for the MC and NMC lessons.

 3. Find A Star Reward System

 I use the Find-A-Star Reward System in every class I teach because it’s so simple to implement.
 I have printed board from all 3 sets so that I have 120 different reward boards to choose from each day.
 Instead of being bored with the same reward, my regular students get a new board in every lesson.
 And, this keeps them from remembering the location of the stars.

 To teach VIPKid Level 2 Interactive lessons, you want to use simple props and TPR to help your beginning learners.
 You want to focus on the foundational skills of letter recognition, sound recognition, and sight word memorization by using the “I do.
 We do.
 You do.” modeling technique.